yamin-shihab/study-notes/grade_7/science.md

   * Run-off is water that runs off the ground into lakes, rivers, or streams.
 * Pollution is a collective term for the different types of harmful materials that are released into the environment through human activities.
   * Pollutants are substances that cause pollution.
-  * Acid rain is rain that contains higher than normal levels of acid; caused by waste gases released into the atmosphere by industries and automobiles; damaging to the environment.
+  * Acid rain is rain that contains higher than normal levels of acid; caused by waste gasses released into the atmosphere by industries and automobiles; damaging to the environment.
   * Bioaccumulation is the accumulation of pollutants in one organism.
   * Biomagnification is the movement of pollutants through levels of a food chain so that greater quantities are retained with movement up the food chain.
 * An ecological footprint is a calculation of the total area of land and water needed to supply all the materials and energy a human uses, as well as absorb the waste produced.